 You can reach their customer support by phone from 8am to 12am EST.

 motusbank offers the following financial accounts:

-Chequing Account that comes with no monthly fees, unlimited free Interac e-Transfers, and interest earned on your balance up to 0.50%.
+Chequing Account that comes with no monthly fees, unlimited free Interac e-Transfers, and interest earned on your balance.
 Your first cheque book of 25 cheques is also free.